 - A temporary deployment to a specific project in the same employing authority at the same level; employees can use the agency’s internal grievance resolution process for any concerns about this type of matter

-- A registered employee (redeployee) referred to a vacancy as the regulations apply, however the Employment Standard applies when a registered employee applies for a vacancy outside the redeployment process.
+- A registered employee (redeployee) referred to a vacancy as the Public Sector Management (Redeployment and Redundancy) Regulations 2014 apply, however the Employment Standard applies when a registered employee applies for a vacancy outside the redeployment process.

-For notifiable employment decisions under the Employment Standard a minimum of 4 working days is required.
+For notifiable employment decisions under the Employment Standard agencies must notify a person they can make a claim within a minimum of 4 working days.

 Grievance Resolution Standard